-Russell Kornblith is the New York Managing Partner of Sanford Heisler Sharp, LLP, a national law firm with offices in Washington, DC, New York, California, Tennessee, and Maryland.
-He received his bachelor’s degree magna cum laude from Amherst College and his law degree cum laude from Harvard Law School.
+Russell Kornblith is the New York Managing Partner of Sanford Heisler Sharp, LLP, a national law firm with offices in the District of Columbia, New York, California, Tennessee, and Maryland.
+Russell received his J.D. cum laude from Harvard Law School and his B.A. magna cum laude from Amherst College.

 Russell practices both employment law and whistleblower law, representing individuals and classes in a wide range of disputes, including claims of unlawful termination, unlawful denials of promotions, unequal pay, and hostile work environment, related to race, gender, pregnancy, protected leave, and disability.
 In addition, Russell represents whistleblowers alleging fraud on the U.S. government under the False Claims Act.